open-feature/go-sdk-contrib/tools/tck/README.md

 `inexpressibleCapabilities` in `capability.go` is therefore empty, and the refusal it drives is kept exercised by tests that install an entry and drive every path it feeds.

-Two tripwires guard the pinned assets, because both failure modes are silent. **A reserved tag on a real scenario fails the run**, naming the one line to delete (`reservedCapabilities` in `capability.go`), so a newly added `@caching` scenario cannot be skipped for a capability nobody may declare.
+Four checks guard the pinned assets, because every one of these failure modes is silent.

+**A reserved tag on a real scenario fails the run**, naming the one line to delete (`reservedCapabilities` in `capability.go`), so a newly added `@caching` scenario cannot be skipped for a capability nobody may declare.

+**A canonical scenario carrying a tag the vocabulary cannot resolve fails the run too**, which is that check's own direction reversed and the one it is easy to leave out.
+An unknown tag gates nothing, so its scenarios stay *mandatory for every adopter*: a suite that has not learned a new capability does not report a new capability, it silently keeps demanding the old behaviour, and the symptom is one provider showing unexplained failures while the rest stay green.
+Tags on an adopter's own features under `extensions/` are exempt — a vendor's tags are not this suite's vocabulary.

+**The assets are fingerprinted, and `tck.Run` refuses to run against a set that is not the one this package was written against.** This is the revision check, and it is in `Run` rather than in a test here on purpose: an adoption is its own module, resolves the assets across its own dependency graph, and a guarantee that held only in this module's tests would not cover the run whose numbers get published.
+It is a digest over the embedded bytes rather than a comparison against `go.mod` for the same reason — there is no condition under which it cannot answer, so it never has cause to skip.
+A pin move trips `TestTheCanonicalAssetsMatchTheirDigest`, which prints the value to paste into `canonicalAssetsDigest`.

 And `TestEveryCanonicalFeatureFileIsCollected` spells the collected set out rather than deriving it from the `//go:embed` pattern, so a feature file renamed or moved fails here instead of shrinking the suite quietly — that is how `reason.feature` arrived, taking the count from 56 scenarios to 65.

 ### Known deviations